apache/apex-core/docs/dtcli.md

 ## dtcli Commands

-dtCli can be launched by running following command on the same machine where dtGatway was installed
+dtCli can be launched by running following command

     dtcli